 Steve Johnson is the chief compliance officer of our firm.
 He is responsible for providing advice to clients as an investment advisor representative and the administration of operations.
 We administer supervision through the application of our written supervisory policies and procedures.

-For questions regarding our supervisory practices, please contact Steve Johnson by phone at (770) 265-9489 or by email at sjohnson@gbwm.com.
+Please contact Steve Johnson by phone at (770) 265-9489 or by email at sjohnson@gbwm.com with questions regarding our supervisory practices.

 REQUIREMENTS FOR STATE REGISTERED ADVISERS (Item 7)

 Additional IAR Disciplinary Events